-While it’s nice to know that unlike other parts of Australia, Sydney doesn’t get too TOO cold in the winter (think like in the 60’s℉ / mid-teens℃ during the day and 50’s℉/ low-teens℃ during the night), the dampness of the air can still make things feel quite chilly.
+While it’s nice to know that, unlike other parts of Australia, Sydney doesn’t get too TOO cold in the winter (think like in the 60’s℉ / mid-teens℃ during the day and 50’s℉/ low-teens℃ at night), the dampness of the air can still make things feel quite chilly.

-But if you don’t what to experience the brain-melting heat of actual Australian summer, then winter in Sydney is the best time to visit.
+But if you don’t want to experience the brain-melting heat of actual Australian summer, then winter in Sydney is the best time to visit.

 - Australia Gets Cold!
 Here’s What To Wear in Sydney during the Winter